Code-Institute-Submissions/KieranSweeden-fol.io/README.md

     - This article presented information regarding the fact that despite the increasing trend of removing degree requirements, experts still recommend it within the tech field.

 - [6 Reasons Why You Should Hire Self-Taught Developers](https://www.codingame.com/work/blog/tech-recruiting/why-you-should-hire-self-taught-developers/) by Nathalie Figuière.
-    - This article presented a variety of strength's self-taught developers have, which was useful in discerning what should be front and center for a user's portfolio.
+    - This article presented a variety of strength's self-taught developers have, which was useful in discerning what should be front and centre for a user's portfolio.

 - [RIGHT FOR THE ROLE: 5 WAYS TO TAILOR YOUR CV TO THE JOB DESCRIPTION](https://jobhelp.campaign.gov.uk/right-for-the-role-5-ways-to-tailor-your-cv-to-the-job-description/)
     - This post presents 5 ways in which resumes should be changed to target a particular job, which was useful in deciding which portfolio elements should be able to moved within the portfolio.